guillainbisimwa/Twitter-gem-suggestions-bot/README.md

 ## Getting Started

-1. Create a twitter api account you need to [register your application with Twitter](https://apps.twitter.com/) Twitter API v1.1.
+1. Create a twitter api account you need to [register your application with Twitter API v1.1](https://apps.twitter.com/)
-2. Insert your api keys and secret inside a `.env` file.
+2. Insert your api keys and secret inside  `bin/.env` file.
 3. Open Terminal.
 4. Install dependencies by `gem install t` in the terminal
 5. Navigate to your desired location to download the contents of this repository.